-V.F.'s fast-growing Outdoor & Action Sports business has grown to account for more than half of the company's sales.
+V.F.'s fast-growing Outdoor & Action Sports business has grown to account for more than 50% of the company's sales.
 V.F.'s stable of popular outdoor brands include The North Face, Jansport, Vans, Kipling, SmartWool, and recently-acquired Timberland, a maker of adventure-oriented footwear and apparel.
-Its Jeanswear business, about a quarter of sales, includes the Lee, Riders, Rustler, and Wrangler brands, as well as the fashion denim and sportwear brand Rock & Republic.
+Its Jeanswear business, which generates about 25% of sales, includes the Lee, Riders, Rustler, and Wrangler brands, as well as the fashion denim and sportwear brand Rock & Republic.
 Imagewear, which includes licensed athletic apparel and occupational clothing, accounts for 10% of sales.

 V.F.
-Corp. rings up more than 60% of its sales in the US.
-The remainder comes primarily from Europe, Asia, Canada, Mexico, and Latin America.
-The apparel maker has manufacturing plants in Mexico, Central and South America, the Caribbean, Europe, and the Middle East.
+Corp. rings up more than 60% of its sales in the US, while the remainder comes primarily from Europe and Asia, but also from Canada, Mexico, and Latin America.
+The apparel maker has manufacturing plants in the US, Mexico, Central and South America, the Caribbean, Europe, and the Middle East.

 Sales and Marketing

-In 2012 the company sold its majority stake in upscale men's designer brand John Varvatos to private equity Lion Capital.
+V.F.
+Corp. is not afraid to cut brands that aren't profitable to free up resources.
+In 2012, for example, it sold its majority stake in upscale men's designer brand John Varvatos to private equity Lion Capital.